Togo

 Actions in process

 The school system in Togo is not sufficiently adapted to the needs of children with disabilities.
-HI is therefore running a project to ensure inclusive access to primary and secondary school and to develop vocational training for children and young people with disabilities.
-Alongside schools and public authorities, HI is raising awareness of inclusive education and adapted teaching methods.
+HI is therefore running a project to ensure inclusive access to primary and secondary education and to develop vocational training for children and young people with disabilities.
+Alongside schools and public authorities, HI is also raising awareness of inclusive education and adapted teaching methods, as well as training teachers, supporting schools and setting up teaching resource centres, notably as part of the training programme for Togolese teachers and primary school teachers.
+HI’s teams also help young people with disabilities to find employment and develop inclusive vocational training services.

-HI is engaged in the promotion and strengthening of disability rights, with a particular focus on gender discrimination.
-To this end, the programme supports civil society organisations that fight violence against women by strengthening their skills and encouraging them to share good practices.
+Lastly, HI is engaged in the promotion and strengthening of disability rights, with a particular focus on gender discrimination.
+To this end, the programme supports civil society organisations fighting violence against women by strengthening their skills and working to share good practices.

 Areas of intervention